st-AR-gazer/_Altered-Nadeo_-_Random-Map-Picker/documentatioin/TM-DaSS.md

 Each alteration / season year are stored individually.

 `.\TM-DaSS/START_V2.py` is the main way to interact with `TM-DaSS`, so long as data.csv is propperly updated this should be the only file you have to run.
 It orchestrates the execution of several other scripts in a specific order to accomplish its tasks.
 This script is used to run the entire process of downloading and sorting the maps.

-### Depricated

-`.\TM-DaSS/CompareFileStates.py` is used to compare the state of the files before and after the download and sorting operations.
-This can be used to identify new or updated files.
-`.\TM-DaSS/CopyUpdatedFiles.py` is used to copy any new or updated files to a separate directory for further processing.
-`.\TM-DaSS/CreateManifest.py` is used to create a manifest file that provides an overview of the current state of the files in the directory.
-`.\TM-DaSS/RecordFileStateToDir.py` is used to record the current state of the files in the directory.
-This is useful for tracking changes over time.
-`.\TM-DaSS/RecordNewFileState.py` is used to record the state of the files after the download and sorting operations have been completed.
-`.\TM-DaSS/START.py` is the main entry point for the `TMDownloadingAndSortingMaps` application.

-These files are not used anymore, but the scripts are still here.
-This was originaly used in a past implementation of the plugin, but it was replaced by the current consolidated_maps implementation.

 ## Part 3: How to use the scripts